-By Denise Gibbs, EdD
+By Denise Gibbs, EdD, RTI consultant and author

 Almost two-thirds of students perform below proficiency in reading in public schools across the country (National Assessment of Educational Progress, 2015).
 Literacy outcomes are even more dismal in large city schools, with three-fourths of all students failing to achieve reading proficiency on NAEP assessments.
 Such grave literacy casualties necessitate a triage system as envisioned through effectively designed and implemented multi-tiered systems of support.

 Sadly, effective implementation of multi-tiered systems of literacy support is the exception rather than the rule across the country.
 The failure to realize the promise of effective literacy support has many root causes and varies greatly across school districts and states.
-A quintessential component of an effective, multi-tiered system of support (MTSS) is timely, effective, and efficient identification of needed reading skills through universal screening.
+A quintessential component of an effective, multi-tiered system of supports (MTSS) is timely, effective, and efficient identification of needed reading skills through universal screening.

 For universal reading screening to be timely, it must be conducted early and frequently to prevent students from developing gaps between needed skills and acquired skills.
 Effective universal reading screening must target essential early literacy and literacy skills needed for success at each grade level.
 For universal reading screening to be efficient, it must be completed within the very least amount of time possible, resulting in only minimal loss of instructional time.